sjara/jaraviewer/doc/coding_style.md

 Importing
 ---------

--   We will import modules, not classes:
+-   Your code should import modules, not classes:
     -   Use "`import` `optparse`" instead of "`from` `optparse` `import` `OptionParser`"
     -   This keeps the global namespace cleaner (and easier to know where things come from)
     -   This does not affect performance (the full module is parsed in either case)